pact-foundation/pact-specification/README.md

 #### Add more specific type matchers

 Type matchers sometimes need to be more specific.
-Sometimes just matching the type of the example is not enought.
+Sometimes just matching the type of the example is not enough.
 Dates and times are normally encoded as strings (these are addressed in proposal [Matching times and dates in a cross-platform manner](#matching-times-and-dates-in-a-cross-platform-manner)).
 Sometimes numeric values need to be ensured that they match the specific numeric type.
 This is especially important for financial